danieljbae/JoeRogan_GuestComparison/README.md

 ## About the Project
 Using the YouTube API, I visualized how different guests on Joe Rogan's podcast fared to another (animated across time).

-The basis for the comparisons are drawn from simple community enagagement stats such as: view count, like count, dislike count, comment count
+The basis for the comparisons are from simple community enagagement stats such as: view count, like count, dislike count, comment count

 Some metrics I considered were (shown in format_data.py):